 Location: Online (Details provided in Welcome Letter)

 Application and video audition are required for acceptance.
-Information on registration and payment will be sent directly to students accepted to the program by Friday, June 26.
+Information on registration and payment will be sent directly to students accepted to the program.
+Registration must be completed by Friday July 24.

 - Computer, tablet, or smart phone with internet access and audio/video capabilities